-Born in France, Charlotte Lagarde is a filmmaker whose work has aired on PBS series POV and Independent Lens, the Sundance Channel, HBO, and been exhibited at MASS MoCA.
-She is a Sundance, BAVC and Camargo Foundation fellow.
-Her latest project Colonial White premiered in the exhibit The Racial Imaginary Institute: On Whiteness at The Kitchen in June 2018.
+Born in France, Charlotte Lagarde is an artist, filmmaker and entrepreneur.
+Her work has aired on PBS, the Sundance Channel, HBO, and been exhibited at MASS MoCA and ICA-VCU.
+She is a Sundance, BAVC, Yerba Buena Arts Center and Camargo Foundation fellow.